sebabrata-mukherjee/sebabrata-mukherjee.github.io/README.md

 </p>

 <p align="center">
-Animation: Cyclotron-like motion of a Floquet soliton
+Cyclotron-like motion of a Floquet soliton in a topological bandgap
 </p>